nlopez59/MortgageWorkspace/readme.md

 <img src="images/ceda1.png" alt="CEDA DI G(EPSMTM)" width="500">

 - The JCL folder has jobs to run DB2 Bind and CICS newcopy.
+  - [jcl\newcopy.jcl](jcl\newcopy.jcl) is a newcopy job
+  - [jcl\bind.jcl](jcl\bind.jcl) is the DB2 bind
-  - A newcopy and DB2 bind will be needed for changes to the main program EPSCMORT.
+  - Changes to the main program EPSCMORT requires a bind
-  - A newcopy only is needed for the main map EPSMORT.
-For example, run 'CEMT SET PROG(EPSMORT) NEWCOPY'
+  - all other pgms and maps just need a newcopy.
+-
 - As a test, use IDz or vsCode to change the map and view the results in CICS.
 - Configure your CD pipeline to automate newcopy and binds.